 - Do not remove the USB memory while installing the software.
-When the software is updated, the wavelength calibration data resets to the default value. - Do not install the software older than 1.06.00, after you upgrade Windows to Windows 7 using the optional OS Upgrade WES7 (MS9740A-007, MS9740A-107, or MS9740A-207).
-If you have installed the software older than 1.06.00, restore the hard disk drive according to the procedure in 2.10.3 "Restoring Hard Disk Drive".
+When the software is updated, the wavelength calibration data resets to the default value. - Do not install the MS9740A software.
+If you have installed the MS9740A software by mistake, restore the hard disk drive referring to 2.10.3 "Restoring Hard Disk Drive".
+Then install the MS9740B software.